hoseinmohajer/react-checkbox-menu-tree/readme.md

 React Checkbox Menu Tree is a versatile and customizable tree menu component for Reactjs applications.
 It allows users to navigate through hierarchical data and select multiple nodes using checkboxes.
 This component is suitable for creating complex nested menus, category trees, or any other hierarchical data representation with selectable options, although you can access to each node data without using checkboxes with onClick function that is accessible on each node.

 ## Donate
 Help me to stack sats!

 0xB4B2008f50E945fA28a99f2A650a9bF97C3d55eC

 ## Features

-Flexible Data Structure: The component supports a customizable approach to data, allowing you to define various properties for each node in the tree.
+Flexible Data Structure: The component supports a customizable approach to data, allowing you to define various properties for each node in the tree, allowing you to define custom theme and set custom text for buttons title.

 Feature include: